ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/syllabus-discrete-structures.md

     miss class or attend late for an excused reason should communicate their situation to the course instructor as soon as possible.

--   **Midterm Examination**: The midterm is an online cumulative assessment covering all of the material from the class, programming, and laboratory sessions, as outlined on the review sheet.
-Unless prior arrangements are made with the course instructor, all students will be expected to use their computer to take this test on the scheduled date and complete the test in the stated period of time.
+-   **Midterm Examinations**: The midterms are online cumulative assessments covering all prior material from the class, programming, and laboratory sessions, as outlined on the course schedule.
+Unless prior arrangements are made with the instructor, all students should use their computer to take this test on the scheduled date and to complete it in the stated location while taking no more than the required amount of time.
+Each midterm is an executable examination that a student will complete through the use of GitHub, VS Code, and the programming tools installed on their laptops.

 -   **Final Examination**: The final is an online cumulative assessment covering all of the material from the class, programming, and laboratory